mattcarlotta/subskribble/README.md

 # subskribble

-subskribble - an experimental app to create, manage, and send personalized updates to a list of subscribers.
+an experimental app to create, manage, and send personalized updates to a list of subscribers.

 ## Quick Links